bcgov/citz-imb-sso-react/README.md

 - [Module Exports](#module-exports) - Functions and Types available from the module.
 - [TypeScript Types](#typescript-types) - Available TypeScript types.
 - [Authentication Flow](#authentication-flow) - How it works.
-- [Applications using Keycloak Solution](#applications-using-keycloak-solution) - See an example of how to use.

 ## General Information

 - For running on a NodeJS:20 React 18 app.
-- For Keycloak Gold Standard.
+- For [CSS] SSO Gold Standard with usecase set as `Browser Login & Service Account`.
 - Works with Vanilla JavaScript or Typescript 5.
-- For use with [@bcgov/citz-imb-kc-express]
+- For use with [@bcgov/citz-imb-sso-express]
 - **BY DEFUALT**, set to work with a proxy pass to the backend using `/api`.
-- To use without a proxy pass, add optional parameter and property of login(), logout(), and KeycloakProvider for `backendURL`.
+- To use without a proxy pass, add optional parameter and property of login(), logout(), and SSOProvider for `backendURL`.

 ---